Mike-Honey/covid-19-au-vaccinations/README.md

 The data is presented in an interactive data visualisation tool: [Power BI](https://powerbi.microsoft.com).
 This allows interactive filtering of the data (e.g. by Geography or Date), and includes supporting charts and data tables.

-The dataviz is refreshed automatically, roughly every 2 hours during the AEST daytime.
+The dataviz is refreshed automatically, roughly every 2 hours during the daytime (AEST GMT+10).

 [Link to interactive DataViz](https://app.powerbi.com/view?r=eyJrIjoiMDNjZDY3YzEtMmM3OC00YWVkLTlmODUtNmRlMTM2YTJmMTg5IiwidCI6ImRjMWYwNGY1LWMxZTUtNDQyOS1hODEyLTU3OTNiZTQ1YmY5ZCIsImMiOjEwfQ%3D%3D)